lbianlbian/fireavs/README.md

 Mission: Powering Verifiable and Trustless Onchain Fire Insurance with an Eigenlayer AVS.

 Technical details: We created an AVS by adapting the Othentic framework to handle wildfire data and built a dapp to interface with our AVS.
+We also built an Autonome AI Agent to make alert tweets about verified wildfires.
+We also built an interface for P2P restaking to power BlazeSentry AVS.
 The dapp is stored in the webapp directory.
 Currently, all operators use NASA to obtain the fire data, but we would make them use different methods for proper decentralization in the future.